Shane McDonald

 Shane McDonald (born 29 May 1985) is an Australian former professional basketball player.
 He had four stints in the National Basketball League (NBL) with the Singapore Slingers, Perth Wildcats, Melbourne Tigers and New Zealand Breakers.
 The majority of his career was spent in the South East Australian Basketball League (SEABL) for the Nunawading Spectres, winning a championship in 2011 and league MVP honours in 2013.
 In his final season, he helped the Spectres win the 2019 NBL1 championship.

-Early life and career
+Early life and college

 McDonald attended Horsham College in Horsham, Victoria.
-He played for the Horsham Hornets in the Victorian Basketball League between 2002 and 2004.
+He grew up playing for the Horsham Hornets.

 For the 2004–05 U.S. college season, McDonald played for the Nova Southeastern Sharks men's basketball team.

 Professional career

 NBL

 McDonald made his debut in the National Basketball League (NBL) in the 2007–08 season with the Singapore Slingers.
 In 29 games, he averaged 7.9 points, 2.4 rebounds and 2.5 assists per game.

 In January 2009, McDonald joined the Perth Wildcats during the 2008–09 NBL season.
 He played five games for the Wildcats.

 In January 2012, McDonald joined the Melbourne Tigers during the 2011–12 NBL season.
 He played in one game for the Tigers.

 For the 2015–16 NBL season, McDonald joined the New Zealand Breakers.
 In his debut for the Breakers, he scored seven points on 2-of-11 shooting.
 He lost his spot in the line-up for the playoffs after the coaching staff preferred development player Shea Ili.
 The Breakers made the grand final series, where they lost to the Perth Wildcats.
 In 22 games, McDonald averaged 1.3 points in 6.2 minutes per game.